The Italian Motorcycle Dream

 THE DUCATI RIDING EXPERIENCE

-On this tour we take part in the Ducati Riding Experience at Misano World Circuit.
+On this tour you take part in the Ducati Riding Experience at Mugello World Circuit.
 How else could we get something as pure Italian as riding a Panigale on an Italian MotoGP track.
 It’s more than that.
 Ducati brings out celebrity riders.
 It’s kind of cool to get passed by Carlos Checa or to have Andrew Pitt give you tips on your braking technique.
 The whole event is very polished, very organized, very well photographed and very Ducati.
 If you have no track experience it is possible to take the Ducati Precision Course during the day to build up your skills and then go out for some laps on the track at the end of your training.

 |The Italian Motorcycle Dream in a Glance|